A projection based approach for interactive fixed effects panel data models: Asymptotic Properties

 \subsection{Uniformly Valid Inference via the Cross-Sectional Bootstrap}

 The results of Theorem \ref{theo1} have important implications for conducting inference on the estimated regression parameters.
 In particular, since the variance of the idiosyncratic part of the factor loadings decides which of the two terms will be the leading one, it will ultimately determine the convergence rate of our estimator.
 As a consequence, the asymptotic distribution of $\boldsymbol{\widehat{\boldsymbol{\beta}}}-\boldsymbol{\beta}$ has a discontinuity when the variance of the factor loadings is close to the boundary.
-In studies in financial econometrics, this issue is often circumvented by assuming weak heterogeneity as a default setting \citep{Connor-Linton2007,connor2012efficient}.
+In financial econometrics studies, this issue is often circumvented by assuming weak heterogeneity as a default setting \citep{Connor-Linton2007,connor2012efficient}.
 However, recent studies such as \citet{Fan-Liao-Wang2016} find empirical evidence for the case of strong heterogeneity.
-Further, usual plug-in approaches based on estimated asymptotic covariance matrices will fail, as they provide confidence intervals that are valid only point-wise, and the coverage probabilities will be too conservative \citep{liao2018uniform,FernndezVal2022DynamicHD}.
+Further, usual plug-in approaches based on estimated asymptotic covariance matrices will lead to misleading conclusions if $\nu_N=\mathcal{O}(T^{-1})$, as they provide confidence intervals that are too wide because the asymptotic covariance matrix is over-estimated, and the coverage probabilities will be too conservative \citep{liao2018uniform,FernndezVal2022DynamicHD}.
 Similarly, simply ignoring the cross-sectional term will lead to under-coverage in the strong heterogeneity case.

+Uniformly valid inference for panel data models is an important topic beyond the specifics of our model setup.
+For instance, \citet{lu2023uniform} observe a similar issue in a panel model with two-dimensional heterogeneity in the regression parameters.
+In their case, the issue is caused by the level of temporal and cross-sectional heterogeneity in the slope coefficients.